Breathing Air … Think Smarter, Not Harder!

 Grade D breathing air, as described in ANSI/Compressed Gas Association Commodity Specification for Air, G-7.1-1989, includes the following:

 Most breathing air systems are supplied by either oil-lubricated air compressors or ambient pumps.
-Let’s dig a little deeper into these options and talk about what would suit your company and spray foam rig best.
+Let’s dig a little deeper into spray foam rig air filtration options and talk about what would suit your company and spray foam rig best.

 Ambient Air Filtration Systems (Low-Pressure SAR)

 Ambient air pumps, also called rotary vane pumps, are driven by electricity to provide air.
 These pumps are placed in a cool and safe environment where no foam is being sprayed and clean atmospheric breathing air exists.
-They move clean air from their safe location to your respirator.
+This industrial air filtration for insulation option moves clean air from a safe location to your respirator.

 Pros: Ambient air pumps are portable alternatives to air compressors.
 They’re an ideal choice when expensive CO monitoring or high-temperature alarms are not required.

-Cons: A majority of these pumps do not supply cold air to the worker.
+Cons: Most of these pumps do not supply cold air to the worker.
 Another downfall of most ambient pumps is that they are low pressure, which means sometimes your sprayer feels like it’s not getting enough air.
 Other factors to consider include:

 Oil-lubricated Air Pumps (High-Pressure SAR)

-The next type of fresh air system is my favorite!
+This type of spray foam air filter is the one I recommend most.
 High-pressure SAR systems, or oil-lubricated systems, use air off of your compressor in your spray foam rig.

 High-pressure SAR systems are popular due to their ability to support numerous workers, along with their ability to provide enough pressure to operate many of the personal cooling devices offered by manufacturers today.